andreisfc/Microb-io-log/README.md

  - When adding repeated posts, raises an `IntegrityError` (due to the UNIQUE constraint in Post.slug), rather than catching and dealing with the exception;
  - Any user can edit, add or remove Posts, regardless of which user is the author.
 Ideally, these actions should be restricted to their respective authors;
  - Posts are currently limited to a single organism;

+## Observations
+The Post database was artificially populated and updated using the scrips in `mainpage/fcautils.py`.
+The Organism database was manually populated.